thoughtbot/ruby-science/book/code_smells/case_statement.md

 ## Type Codes

-Some applications contain type codes—fields that store type information about objects.
+Some applications contain type codes&mdash;fields that store type information about objects.
 These fields are easy to add and seem innocent, but result in code that's harder to maintain.
 A better solution is to take advantage of Ruby's ability to invoke different behavior based on an object's class, called "dynamic